Equality and Reconciliation: Activities

 The association, which is present in most regions of France, offers many activities: militant, intellectual, cultural and sporting.
 If it was originally intended to become a political party (the transition was to have taken place in March 2010), they have finally renounced this idea, preferring to do politics differently.

 The official website offers a press review and a review of videos available on the internet.
 A poster campaign was announced on 14 July 2008, the poster is composed of a slogan "Long live nationalism!" encircled by portraits of important contemporary political figures: Fidel Castro, Vladimir Putin, Hugo Chavez, Patrice Lumumba, and Thomas Sankara.

-Alain Soral participated in 5th position, in the "anti-Zionist List" presented in the Ile-de-France region by Dieudonné for the European elections in June 2009, and received 1.30% of votes in the region.
+Alain Soral participated in 5th position, in the "anti-Zionist List" presented in the Ile-de-France region by Dieudonné for the 2009 European Parliament election, and received 1.30% of votes in the region.

-In 2010, Equality & Reconciliation launched a poster campaign entitled "We want a French Chavez!, "Marking an ideological proximity and support for the Venezuelan President in his fight against "American imperialism".
+In 2010, Equality & Reconciliation launched a poster campaign entitled "We want a French Chavez!", marking an ideological proximity and support for the Venezuelan President in his fight against "American imperialism".